cognigami/idb-example/index.md

 </html>
 ```

 2\.
 Inside your HTML element, add four `button` elements.
 Give each element a unique id attribute.
-The buttons enable you to interact with the database.
+The buttons enable the user to interact with the database.

 ```
 <html>